mtylpg/first-ide-lab-bootcamp-prep-000/README.md

   <h1>Instructions</h1>

   <br>
+  I want to Learn how to downloaded cod
   Open this lab in the Learn IDE, edit the file <code>edit-me.txt</code> in this lab using the Learn IDE, run the tests with <code>learn</code> and submit the lab with <code>learn submit</code>.

   If you feel comfortable with that, go ahead and try it now by clicking the "Open" button.
 Otherwise continue reading for a more detailed explanation.